Estimated reading time: 11 minutes

 Social Signals

 Social signals tell Google how links to your website perform on social media platforms.
-For example, You share a link to the services pages of your website.
-The post does pretty well; 116 friends like your post, and twelve friends comment.
-Google can tell how well this URL did when posted on social media.
-Your goal is to share links to every page on your website in an engaging and fun way.
+For example, you share a link to the services pages of your website, and the post does pretty well – 116 friends like your post, and twelve friends comment.
+Google can determine how well this URL did when posted on social media.
+Your goal should be to share links to every page on your website engagingly and funnily.

 Tip Four: List your business on review websites